State whether each of the following refers to a saturated or an u... | Channels for Pearson+

 Saturated Solution

 A saturated solution is one in which the maximum amount of solute has been dissolved in a solvent at a given temperature and pressure.
-In this state, any additional solute added will not dissolve and may remain as solid crystals.
-This equilibrium between dissolved solute and undissolved solute is a key characteristic of saturated solutions.
+Beyond this point, any additional solute will not dissolve and will remain as a solid.
+In the context of uric acid, a saturated solution would indicate that the concentration of uric acid exceeds the solubility limit, potentially leading to the formation of crystals and conditions like gout.

 Recommended video: